Nurou/cyber-security-base-19/data/module-1/part-1/1-intro.md

 - An *asset* is what is being protected, something that has some value to its owner.
 Its value can be tangible (e.g. gold or a running server) or intangible (data)
 - A *threat* is an intention to cause damage.
 For cyber security this can be defined as a hostile act aimed by an attacker at an asset.
 Regardless of the attacker's intent to do no harm, a threat is still a threat.
 The attacker posing a threat is commonly called a *threat actor*.
 - A *vulnerability* is a defect in the target system.
 This defect may be a bug in application code, or a flaw in the design of the system.
-A vulnerabilities can also be a consequence of improper configuration or user action.
+A vulnerability can also be a consequence of improper configuration or user action.
 - An *exploit* is a way to take advantage of a known vulnerability.
 The usual objective is to take control over the asset.
 (Social engineering, commonly considered a simple scam, is one kind of exploit.)

 <text-box variant="emph" name = "The risk">